Reading is fundamental to education.

 Our aim is to develop children's passion for reading and therefore we encourage them to take books home to share with you.
-We have found that ten minutes a day one-to-one reading with an adult at home can make a positive difference to the children, and therefore we have included this as homework three times a week.
-Every child has a reading log, and we kindly ask that you sign this on the evening your child has read and return it to school the following day, alongside their reading book.
+We have found that ten minutes a day one-to-one reading with an adult at home can make a positive difference to the children, and therefore we expect children to read FIVE times a week at home.
+Every child has a reading log, and we kindly ask that you sign this on the evening your child has read and return it to school weekly, alongside their reading book.

-To support the teaching and learning of reading we use a reading scheme called ‘Bug Club’ which contains interactive, personalised books and on line books.
+To support the teaching and learning of reading we have an online library called ‘Bug Club’ which contains interactive, personalised books and online books.

 Ways to support your child:

 - Read a wide range of texts regularly with your child at home and question them on what has been read – this will help to increase their reading speed and vocabulary knowledge.

 - Read a range of texts – you don’t have to be limited to written stories, try listening to audiobooks in the car or at bedtime, or read newspapers aimed at children, like ‘First News.’

 - Visit the local library!
 This will help children to build a love for reading, choosing books they are interest in, and discussing books they have and have not enjoyed.

 Websites and links: